-Greetings, and welcome to our first official newsletter!
-We had a very successful summer of professional learning through the Code VA K-5 Coaches Academy, and we thank you for your participation!

-The ARCS team sends our best wishes to you all as you start the new school year.
+Greetings and welcome to our first official newsletter of the 2022-2023 school year!
+We had a very successful summer of professional learning through the Code VA K-5 Coaches Academy and, for second year participants, the CS Integration Microcredentials.
+We thank you for your participation!
+OCTOBER 2022 The ARCS team sends our best wishes to you all as you start the new school year.
 We recognize that for many, the teaching context looks very different from this time last year.
 Our aim is to provide you with regular ARCS updates and resources that will help you integrate K-5 Computer Science (CS) SOLs into your instruction.
-This is in addition to ARCS cohort school year professional learning opportunities provided to you through Code VA.
-(If you haven't already done so, sign up for the first online event here).

-Because so many of us are beginning the school year in a virtual or hybrid environment, this month's theme is cyber security, which is defined in the helpful Glossary section of the CS SOL Curriculum Framework as the study and practice of protecting computers and programs from unwanted access and theft of data.
+This is in addition to the "Learning Bytes" professional learning opportunities provided to you through Code VA.
+Register here for "Learning Bytes".
+This month's theme is cyber security, which is defined in the helpful Glossary section of the CS SOL Curriculum Framework as the study and practice of protecting computers and programs from unwanted access and theft of data.
+We hope you have a safe and successful month!
+Please don't hesitate to reach out to TCEP@odu.edu if you have any questions.
 Concept Corner

-The transition to virtual learning means that online safety awareness is more important than ever.
+The increased use of computers in all aspects of daily life from online shopping to virtual learning means that online safety awareness is more important than ever.
 Practicing online safety will help keep your personal information out of the hands of unauthorized and malicious users.
 Here are some ways your personal information can be put at risk and how to mitigate the risk.
 Phishing: Phishing predominantly happens over e-mail.
 In a not-so-subtle phishing attempt, you might receive an email requesting personal information because you have won a gift.
 In more subtle attempts, the email would appear to be sent from a legitimate sender or even someone you know, and a link is usually included.
 By clicking on the link you end up making yourself vulnerable.
 To avoid falling prey to phishing, verify the sender's email address and do not click on shortened links.
 Even if you need to submit personal information to a verified sender, log on to the sender's portal outside of the email shortcuts to prevent any vulnerability to identity theft.
 Weak passwords: Hackers can easily break into accounts with weak passwords, which is why having a strong password to protect your information is vital.
 Avoid using common English words, phrases, and common names.
 Preferably use a combination of upper and lower-case letters, numbers and special characters.
 Unsecured Sites: Know the difference between secure (HTTPS) and non-secure (HTTP) sites.
 The non-secure sites do not protect the users' information.
 Any information or details input into a non-secure site make the user vulnerable to identity theft.
+Pedagogy Pointers